Hiring Employees in China: What US Employers Need to Know

 This extreme time difference can make it difficult to collaborate with your Chinese staff, so you may need to shift hours.
 Your US-based employees may have to work earlier some days, while your Chinese team may have to work later.
 Some companies require Chinese workers to work US hours all the time.
 While that means they’re working overnight, it can benefit your company by having every employee on the same schedule.

-You have options for the type of worker you hire: full time, part time, seasonal, or temporary.
-You can also hire Chinese workers as independent contractors but, as covered earlier, only if the contractor agreement is with a company that’s licensed to hire contract work in China.
-If you’re able to pull this off, you can avoid setting up a legal entity and reduce your overhead, but you’ll have less control over the work done and will face stiff fines and penalties for misclassification if the worker should really be an employee.
+If you’re able to pull this off, you can avoid setting up a legal entity and reduce your overhead.
+However, you’ll have less control over the work done and will face stiff fines and penalties for misclassification if the worker should really be an employee.

 Like the US, China has regulations around misclassifying independent contractors.
 If any of the following occurs, your independent contractor may be considered a de facto employee under Chinese law: